Where Has All The Time Gone?

 When I left school, my dad came home with a newspaper one Saturday.
 I can’t remember any other time he purchased a paper on Saturday.
 But that day, there was a job advertisement in the paper that led to me finding a job for the next 25 years.
 So on that one day, on the whim of my dad as he passed a newsagent, my life changed dramatically.

-If there is no other reason to trust in God – I think our inability to see the implications of our actions, is enough!
-Only He knows the future and to put your life in the hands of someone who can see past the trivial things of today and into the future, is a very good choice.
+If there is no other reason to trust in God – I think our inability to see the implications of our actions is enough!
+Only He knows the future.
+If you put your life in the hands of someone who can see past the trivial things of today and into the future, it is a very good choice.

 Maybe that would be a good place for you to start.
-You could simply pray and ask Him to take control of your thoughts and actions today, and into the future, so that you can make the most of the rest of your life.
+You could simply pray and ask Him to take control of your thoughts and actions today, and into the future.
+That way you can make the most of the rest of your life.
 And you never know, maybe then, the rest of your life, will be the best of your life.